krishaamer/green-filter-research/research/literature/sustainability.md

     ecosystem services (ES) provided by insects.
 While it can be assumed much of the flora and fauna are crucial for Earth’s systems, science is still in the process of understanding and quantifying its contributions.
-Meanwhile the destruction pressure on ecosystems is rapidly increasing (cite A B C).
+-   Meanwhile the destruction pressure on ecosystems is rapidly increasing (cite A B C).
+-   @espinosaImpactsEvolutionChanges2023 marine ecosystem services
+    **(need access)**
+-   @chenResponseEcosystemVulnerability2023 Ecosystem vulnerability
+    **(need access)**
+-   @zhangIntegratingEcosystemServices2023 Integrating ecosystem
+    services conservation into urban planning **(need access)**
+-   @liDistinguishingImpactTourism2023 tourism is a large industrial sector which relies on ecosystem services.
+In Taiwan,
+    \[@leeDevelopingIndicatorFramework2021\] developed a framework of
+    indicators to assess sustainable tourism.

 ### **Environmental Degradation** {#environmental-degradation}